Josh Lovelace

 Josh Lovelace is a singer, songwriter and musician best known as the keyboardist for the rock band Needtobreathe.
 In 2017, he made his solo debut with his family-album Young Folk.
+In 2024, he released his first non-children's solo record Shelters.

 Career

 Needtobreathe

 In 2011, Lovelace began playing keys with Needtobreathe.
-Since then he's toured with the band and played on the albums The Reckoning, Rivers in the Wasteland, Live from the Woods, and Hard Love.
+Since then he's toured with the band and played on the albums The Reckoning, Rivers in the Wasteland, Hard Love, Out of Body, Into the Mystery, and Caves.

-Solo / Young Folk
+Young Folk

 In November 2017, Josh Lovelace released his solo family album Young Folk.
 Young Folk is the result of a lifelong passion for children's music, which inspired Josh to become a professional musician.
 Prior to recording, Lovelace became good friends with members of the group Sharon, Lois & Bram, and he considers them mentors.
 Sharon Hampson and Bram Morrison sing on Young Folk's "Sing a Song For Me".
 In addition to Sharon Hampson and Bram Morrison, Young Folk features guest appearances by Spirit Family Reunion, Ben Rector and Ellie Holcomb.

+He followed up the album with two additional releases for families.
+Growing Up released in 2019 and Moonwalking released in 2022.

+Shelters

+Lovelace released Shelters, his first solo record outside of children's music on October 27, 2024.